SHARE

 Big Bakery-Style Oatmeal Chocolate Chip Cookies

 When it comes to cookies of any form, I'm such a sucker!
-To be honest, there's nothing like a perfectly baked cookie in hand with your favorite milk or ice cream.
+Honestly, there's nothing like a perfectly baked cookie in hand with your favorite milk (I love dipping cookies into Homemade Creamy Cashew Milk or ice cream.
 It's just a match made in heaven moment.
 Plus, I believe that bigger is better----so, why not?!

 How to Make Big Bakery-Style Oatmeal Chocolate Chip Cookies

 These cookies take just less than 20 minutes (in total) to whip up.
-You’ll need a few important ingredients to achieve the thick, chewy texture perfectly:
+I've already been through the learning curve for you, so fear not!
+Before we dive into the Big Bakery-Style Oatmeal Chocolate Chip Cookies recipe, let me share the list of ingredients you'll need to achieve the thick, chewy texture perfectly:

 • Unsalted butter.
 Always ensure that your butter is at room temperature, so your cookies stay nice and firm after baking.
 For an extra hint of flavor, you can also use salted butter.